tnedr/note_interpreter/docs/functional_specification.md

 - Is included in LLM prompts during scoring, clarification, and interpretation phases.

 ### 9.3 Purpose and Benefits
-- To continuously improve the AI’s ability to interpret and clarify the user's notes.
+- To continuously improve the AI's ability to interpret and clarify the user's notes.
 - To reduce repetitive clarifications by learning from past interactions.
-- To tailor interpretations to the user’s style and preferences.
+- To tailor interpretations to the user's style and preferences.
-- To allow the system to evolve in alignment with the user’s changing context.
+- To allow the system to evolve in alignment with the user's changing context.

 ---